Gavin2036/EC601-HW2-BootstrapWEBapp/README.md

 Meanwhile, there is also a unit test integrated in this repository: Homework 5 Unit Test.
 More details about the unit test can be found in the folder: unit test (HW5).

-### Besides, the Task 1 and Task 2 are already integrated together as a whole WEB-App
+### Besides, the Task 1 and Task 2 are already integrated together as a whole WEB-App.

 ## Project Description
 The point of this homework is: